 How much notice do you require if I wish to cancel my child's place?

-48 Hours notice must be given for cancellation of any bookings for OOSC.
+48 Hours notice must be given for cancellation of any bookings for OOSC and/or Holiday Club.
 Cancellation requests will be acknowledged by email.
-All sessions booked between cancellation notification and end of the 5 working days period must be paid for.
-Holiday club — If you wish to cancel a booking and you give us 5 days' notice or more you will be charged 50% of the booking costs.
-If less than 5 days' notice is given you will still be liable for the full costs
+All sessions booked between cancellation notification and end of the 48 hours period must be paid for.

 What if my child has a problem settling into Wybunbury Delves Out of School Club?

 Some children, no matter how confident, can find it difficult settling at before or after school club.
 Having said that, the majority of children do settle very well, which allows staff the time to offer extra support to those who need it.
 Each child and situation is different.
 If you are concerned, please speak to a member of staff and we can work out the best way forward for you and your child.

 What happens at the start of the school day (8.40am)?